asadse7en/iasad.me/content/about/_index.md

 &nbsp;

 {{< intro >}}

+- Passionate about cybersecurity 🔐
+- Seeking cybersecurity **internships** to enhance skills
-I'm passionate about cybersecurity🔐 and enjoy participating in Capture the Flag (CTF) events.
-My ultimate career goal🎯 is to become a penetration tester, and I'm actively seeking cybersecurity **internships** to further enhance my skills.
-I enjoy sharpening my skills🤹‍♂️ by participating in challenges and competitions on platforms such as [**ctftime**](https://ctftime.org/user/149593/ "My CTF Profile") and [**tryhackme**](https://tryhackme.com/p/asadse7en/ "150 streak - April 2023") and plan to pursue my **OSCP certification**  in the near future, Insha'Allah.
+- Ultimate career goal 🎯 to become a penetration tester
+- Sharpening skills 🤹‍♂️ through challenges and competitions on [**ctftime**](https://ctftime.org/user/149593/ "My CTF Profile") and [**tryhackme**](https://tryhackme.com/p/asadse7en/ "150 streak - April 2023")
+- Planning to pursue **OSCP** certification in the near future, Insha’Allah

-I'm excited about the possibilities that lie ahead in the ever-evolving field of cybersecurity, and I look forward to contributing my knowledge and skills to make a positive impact.
+- Excited about possibilities in the ever-evolving field of cybersecurity

 &nbsp;
 - **Few Interesting pages:**
    - [Write-ups](/write-ups) on various Capture the Flag (CTF) challenges.